About Parabola Center

 - Ismail Ali, plant medicine and reciprocity

-- Leo Beletsky, public health law
+- Professor Leo Beletsky, public health law

-- Douglas A. Berman, criminal law
+- Professor Douglas A. Berman, criminal law

 - Kassandra Frederique, strategy